Page images

 To lose the present, gain the future age, Praised to be when you can hear no more, And much enrich'd with fame when useless worldly store.

-Then would a splendid city rise to view, With carts, and cars, and couches roaring all.
-Wide pour'd abroad behold the giddy crew : See how they dash along from wall to wall!
+With carts, and cars, and couches roaring all.
+Wide pour'd abroad behold the giddy crew: See how they dash along from wall to wall!
 At ev'ry door, hark! how they thund'ring call!
 Good Lord! what can this giddy rout excite?
 Why on each other with fell tooth to fall; A neighbour's fortune, fame, or peace to blight, And make new tiresome parties for the coming night.

 The puzzling sons of party next appear'd, In dark cabals and nightly juntos met; [rear'd And now they whisper'd close, now shrugging The important shoulder; then, as if to get New light, their twinkling eyes were inward No sooner Lucifer* recals affairs, [set.
 Than forth they various rush in mighty fret!
-When, lo! push'd up to pow'r, and crown'd their cares, [staire In comes another set, and kicketh them down But what most show'd the vanity of life, Was to behold the nations all on fire,
+When, lo! push'd up to pow'r, and crown'd [stairs In comes another set, and kicketh them down But what most show'd the vanity of life, Was to behold the nations all on fire, In cruel broils engag'd, and deadly strife: Most Christian kings, inflam'd by black desire!
+With honorable ruffians in their hire, Cause war to rage, and blood around to pour Of this sad work when each begins to tire, Theysit them down just where they were before, Till for new scenes of woe peace shall their force restore.

 With tape-tied trash, and suits of fools that ask For place or pension, laid in decent row; But these I passen by, withnamelessnumbersmoe.
-Of all the gentle tenants of the place, There was a man of special grave remark: A certain tender gloom o'erspread his face, Pensive, not sad, in thought involv'd not dark.
-As sooth this man could sing as inorning lark, And teach the noblest morals of the heart; But these his talents were yburied stark; Of the fine stores he nothing would impart, Whichorbootnature gave,of nature-painting art.
+Of all the gentle tenants of the place, There was a man of special grave remark : A certain tender gloom o'erspread his face, Pensive, not sad, in thought involv'd not dark.
+As sooth this man could sing as inorning lark, And teach the noblest morals of the heart; But these his talents were yburied stark; Of the fine stores he nothing would impart, Whichorbootnature gate,of nature-painting art.
 To noon-tide shades incontinent he ran, Where purls the brook with sleep-inviting sound.

-Or when Dan Sol to slope his wheels began, Amid the broom he bask'd him on the ground, Where the wild thymeand camomile are found: There would he linger, till the latest ray Of light sat trembling on the welkin's bound; Thenhomewardthro'thetwilightshadowsstray, Saunteringandslow.
+Of light sat trembling on the welkin's bound; Thenhomewardthiro'thetwilightshadowsstray, Saanteringandslow.
 So had he passed manyaday.
-Yet not in thoughtless slumber were they past, For oft the heavenly fire that lay conceal'd Beneath the sleeping embers, mounted fast, And all its native light anew reveal'd: Oft as he travers'd the coerulean field, [wind, And mark'd the clouds that drove before the Ten thousand glorious systems would he build, Ten thousand great ideas fill'd his mind; But with the clouds they fled, and left no trace behind.
+Yet not in thoughtless slumber were they past, For oft the heavenly fire that lay conceal'd Beneath the sleeping embers, mounted fast, And all its native light anew reveal'd: Oft as he travers'd the coerulean field, wind, And mark'd the clouds that drove before the Ten thousand glorious systems would he build, Ten thousand great ideas fill'd his mind; But with the clouds they fled, and left no trace behind.

 Here lurch'da wretch who had not crept abroad